Duck hunting within this private land Association is mostly within Missouri, some in Kansas and rarely in Iowa.

 The hunter on the left starts his hunts in Canada in September works his way south with Missouri his primary focus especially so for the last 8 – 10 seasons.

 Every hunter can work his own dog and any hunter that does not have a dog no longer has an excuse not to have one.
 All may hunt with their dog each time out.
 Dog work is also safe due to our lower water levels and easy access to the waterfowl sites meaning boats are not necessary.
-However, during the freeze/thaw cycles we have each winter a dog needs a flotation device.

 Unlike public waterfowl areas, within this Association, in most cases after the hunt four wheel access to retrieve equipment is permissible.
 In this case the blind was back in the trees, they also shot from one of the wade-in areas.